-n.s. n.s.
-ANNEX VI
+Co-requisites: n.s.

-MODULE DESCRIPTION CAM Systems Full Module Title: Computer Aided Manufacturing Systems Short Module Title: Module Code: CAM Systems ME 308 Module Level/BiH cycle: First Cycle BiH QF and first cycle FQ-EHEA ECTS credit value: 5 ECTS Length: one semester School: Mechanical Engineering Department: Module leader: Production Engineering n.s.
-Email: n.s.
-Site: n.s.
-Host Course: BA Mechanical Engineering Module status (core/option): Pre-requisites: CAD, Introduction to Programming Co-requisites: n.s.
 Access restrictions: n.s.

 Assessment: 100 % in-course assessment.
-The students have three Date validated: colloquiums (theory) and seminar work (case study).
-07/16/10 Module aims: The module aims to: Train a student to make CNC programs for different parts and machining Educate a student to be familiar with the modern concept of Computer Aided Manufacturing • Equip students with transferable skills of value in future work contexts Learning outcomes: On successful completion of this module the student will be able to use different CNC part program for manufacturing, apply modern software for Computer Aided Manufacturing (CAM), demonstrate teamwork to make the CNC program, make a driver program for the machining of various parts, evaluate the optimal tool path (which has the least loss of machining time); Indicative syllabus content: Computer Integrated Manufacturing CIM Computer Aided Process Planning CAPP Design and Programming of Technological Processes on CNC machines Computer Aided Manufacturing (CAM) (out)
+The students have three colloquiums (theory) and seminar work (case study).

+Date validated: 07/16/10

+Module aims: The module aims to:

+Train a student to make CNC programs for different parts and machining

+Educate a student to be familiar with the modern concept of Computer Aided Manufacturing use different CNC part program for manufacturing, apply modern software for Computer Aided Manufacturing (CAM), demonstrate teamwork to make the CNC program, make a driver program for the machining of various narts evaluate the optimal tool path (which has the least loss of machining time):

+Equip students with transferable skills of value in future work contexts

+On successful completion of this module the student will be able to

+Computer Integrated Manufacturing CIM

+Computer Aided Process Planning CAPP

+Design and Programming of Technological Processes on CNC machines Computer Aided Manufacturing (CAM)